pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 **Frequency overall, over time**

-    ## `geom_smooth()` using method = 'loess' and formula 'y ~ x'

 ![](/images/unnamed-chunk-3-1.png)

-We can see that, as a share of all articles published each month, climate change articles have become a larger share in recent years.
+As a share of all articles published each month, climate change articles have become a larger share in recent years.
 As will be visible in future charts, the 2005-2010 saw an increase in coverage before stagnation in the early 2010s.
 It’s only since 2015 that the share of articles discussing climate change has regularly been above the 0.5% threshold.

 In the chart above, it’s also clear that there seems to be some kind of seasonal pattern to the publishing. ![](/images/unnamed-chunk-4-1.png)

-From these charts we can see that generally there tend to be more articles published toward the end of the year, and in June.
+These charts suggest that generally there tend to be more articles published toward the end of the year, and in June.

 **Frequency by desk**

-In the next section, we look to see how coverage has shifted between desks.
+In the next section, I look to see how coverage has shifted between desks.

 The following table highlights the variation in aggregated NYT desks (I